 Making the breastfeeding decision

 Research about breastfeeding continues to show important health benefits for baby and mother.
-Mother's milk can offer the baby a wide range of protective effects, including reducing the risk of infections in the gastrointestinal, urinary and respiratory tracts, lowering the rate of ear infections, diarrhoea and the risk of SIDS (sudden-infant death syndrome), and helping to protect against allergies, diabetes and even obesity later in life.
+Mother's milk can offer the baby a wide range of protective effects, including reducing the risk of:

 Even if a mother breastfeeds for just a few weeks after her baby is born, she is giving her baby an enormous health boost with positive effects that can be seen almost immediately, as well as long- term benefits that may help her child remain healthier well into adulthood.

-The Department of Health recommends exclusive breastfeeding for the first six months of your baby’s life.
+The NHS recommends exclusive breastfeeding for the first 6 months of your baby’s life.
 Even when your baby moves on to solid food, breast milk will continue to offer benefits.

 Breastfeeding is good for mum too

-In addition, nursing your baby for even a few months can reduce your risk of breast, uterine and ovarian cancer, as well as potentially help strengthen your bones -- which in turn may offer some protection against osteoporosis.
+In addition, breastfeeding your baby for even a few months can reduce your risk of breast and ovarian cancer.